-By the beginning of 2005 KBR's LOGCAP task orders in support of Iraq had risen to \$8.3 billion and Representative Waxman pointed out that the growth of the value of Halliburton's (he invariably uses the parent company name) contract work had occurred despite "extensive problems" with billings and "criminal investigations" of company officials.
-A decision by AFSC not to impose a fifteen percent withholding on KBR invoices was said to be the "Bush Administration's" continued rejection of "recommendations of its auditors that 15% of Halliburton's LOGCAP reimbursements be withheld..."72
+problems" with billings and "criminal investigations" of company officials.
+A decision by AFSC not to impose a fifteen percent withholding on KBR invoices was said to be the "Bush Administration's" continued rejection of "recommendations of its auditors that 15% of Halliburton's LOGCAP reimbursements be withheld."

 The validation of criticisms raised by Representative Waxman and others will have to await the conclusion of legal and administrative proceedings.
-In the meanwhile some high government officials have rejected publicized allegations of contract mismanagement and overbilling in Iraq's stressful environment.
-Deidre Lee, Director of Defense Procurement, has recounted her personal experiences in a visit to Iraq and explained how a much-publicized allegation of KBR over-billing for meals served in Baghdad was based on a failure to understand the realities of the situation (this view was seemingly substantiated when in April 2005 the Army reached a settlement highly favorably to KBR).73 In a similar vein Ambassador Paul Bremer (former CPA Administrator) rejected in the strongest terms the report of the Special Inspector General for Iraq Reconstruction.74 The Inspector General criticized CPA management of contracts for Iraq reconstruction that included some KBR work that was also the subject of Representative Waxman's criticism.
+Meanwhile, some high government officials have rejected publicized allegations of contract mismanagement and overbilling in Iraq's stressful environment.
+Deidre Lee, Director of Defense Procurement, has recounted her personal experiences in a visit to Iraq and explained how a much-publicized allegation of KBR over-billing for meals served in Baghdad was based on a failure to understand the realities of the situation (this view was seemingly substantiated when in April 2005 the Army reached a settlement highly favorably to KBR).
+In a similar vein, Ambassador Paul Bremer (former CPA Administrator) rejected in the strongest terms the report of the Special Inspector General for Iraq Reconstruction.
+The Inspector General criticized CPA management of contracts for Iraq reconstruction that included some KBR work that was also the subject of Representative Waxman's criticism.
 Bremer characterized as a "major flaw" the Inspector General's "failure to understand and acknowledge" the context in which the CPA operated.

 Whatever the exact quality of KBR's work, a few points stand out.
-First, is General Kern's assessment that LOGCAP met and even exceeded expectations in Iraq.
+First is General Kern's assessment that LOGCAP met and even exceeded expectations in Iraq.
 Second, KBR's work on LOGCAP and its smaller companion "Restore Iraq Oil" contract was not merely expensive but constituted a massive undertaking.

-A year after entering the theater KBR had 24,000 employees and subcontracted personnel working in Iraq and Kuwait.75 In one six month period KBR delivered and installed 34,000 living container units, 10,000 toilets and 10,000 showers to accommodate 80,000 soldiers.
+A year after entering the theater, KBR had 24,000 employees and subcontracted personnel working in Iraq and Kuwait.
+In one six-month period, KBR delivered and installed 34,000 living container units, 10,000 toilets and 10,000 showers to accommodate 80,000 soldiers.
 In less than a year it opened 64 dining facilities and served 40 million meals.
-It annually processed a million bundles of laundry, disposed of

-1.5 million cubic meters of trash, transported and delivered 13 million pounds of mail, moved one million equipment and supply containers from Kuwait to Iraq and transported 1.8 billion liters of fuel.
-In order to accomplish its transportation function KBR had to hire, mobilize and train 1,500 certified heavy truck drivers.
+It annually processed a million bundles of laundry, disposed of 1.5 million cubic meters of trash, transported and delivered 13 million pounds of mail, moved one million equipment and supply containers from Kuwait to Iraq and transported 1.8 billion liters of fuel.
+In order to accomplish its transportation function, KBR had to hire, mobilize and train 1,500 certified heavy truck drivers.
 These figures provide a far from complete picture of LOGCAP work in Iraq but are illustrative of the magnitude of the effort.